Child Custody and Visitation Laws in Wyoming

 • how far apart the parents live from each other.

-Under Wyoming law, any evidence of domestic violence against the other parent or child abuse will be considered as contrary to the child's best interests.
-However, the Wyoming Supreme Court has held that this is still only one of the factors that the judge must consider.
+Under Wyoming law, the judge will consider any evidence of child abuse or domestic violence against the other parent as contrary to the child's best interests.
+However, the Wyoming Supreme Court has held that this is still just one of the factors that the judge must consider.
 It won't necessarily be the deciding factor, especially if there was only an isolated incident of spousal abuse in the past.
-But repeated or ongoing abuse will likely play an important role in custody decisions.
+Still, repeated or ongoing abuse will likely play an important role in custody decisions.

 (Wyo.
 Stat. § 20-2-201 (2024); Baer v.
 Baer, 522 P.3d 628 (Wyo.
 2022); Yates v.
 Yates, 702 P.2d 1252 (Wyo.
 1985).)

 When a child is living with one parent, the judge will ordinarily grant the other parent visitation rights.
 As with custody, the child's best interest is the guiding principle.
-Wyoming law states that the visitation order must:
+Under Wyoming law, the visitation order must:

 • include enough detail so that the parents will clearly understand the requirements and obey them

-• states how the parents will divide the costs of transporting the children for the visitation, and
+• explain how the parents will divide the costs of transporting the children for the visitation, and

 (Wyo.
 Stat. § 20-2-202 (2024).)